dustinpfister/blog_posts/_posts/threejs-grid-helper.md

 ## 2 - Animation loop examples

 I should make at least one if not more animation loop demos that make use of the grid helper.
+Some of these will involve the mutation of properties of objects other than that of the grid helper.
+However at least some of them should involve mutation of various aspects of the grid helper as this is a post on the subject of course.
+It is just that when it comes to real life use of this threejs feature the grid helper is often used as a way to just get an idea of what is going on when it comes to the state of things, but at pone pointer or another the grid helper will be removed.
+However it is not to say that there are not things that can be done to adjust the look and size of a grid helper over time.

 ### 2.1 - Moving a camera around a scene animation example